-Make sure you make note of which spot goes with which size.
-Either use a pencil to write on the painter’s tape for reference or take a quick photo on your phone that you can digitally mark up.
+Make sure you make a note of which spot goes with which size.
+Use a pencil to write on the painter’s tape for reference or take a quick photo on your phone that you can digitally mark up.

 Step 4: Design & Order Your Picture Frames Online

 Now that you have all the sizes you need, it’s time for the fun part — designing your frames!

 The nice thing about ordering custom picture frame sizes online is that you can literally match your frames to the exact specifications you blocked in Step 2.
 This means your collage will be completely custom to your space, perfectly fitting in size & layout.

 When using our own frame designer, you can upload your photo and we will build the frame around the “Art Size,” as different frame styles have different measurements.
 Because you will be matching the outside frame size to your wall markings, you’ll have to alter your “Art Size” until you get the proper full measurements:

 - Once you upload your file and choose your frame style/matting options, you can then click the gray box labeled “Details” at the top.
 This box is on the right next to “Art Size,” and it will give you your outside frame dimensions.

 - To adjust to the proper outside dimensions you need for each spot in your collage, simply adjust the “Art Size” of your photo.
 Just remember that changing your frame style, adding matting, or changing your “Art Size” will result in different outside dimensions, so always check the “Details” box before adding to your cart.